-Provided, That nothing herein shall be construed as a limitation for the parties to agree to additional insurance coverage beyond the insurance benefits provided by law.
+Provided, that nothing herein shall be construed as a limitation for the parties to agree to additional insurance coverage beyond the insurance benefits provided by law.

-7 SEC.
-11. Media Workers in the Public Sector. - The Civil Service 8 Commission shall issue the appropriate rules and regulations applicable to media 9 workers in the public sector to ensure compliance with the rights and privileges 10 granted to media workers under this Act, subject to applicable laws, rules and 11 regulations governing workers in the public sector.
+Sec.
+11. Media Workers in the Public Sector. - The Civil Service Commission shall issue the appropriate rules and regulations applicable to media workers in the public sector to ensure compliance with the rights and privileges granted to media workers under this Act, subject to applicable laws, rules and regulations governing workers in the public sector.
 Media workers in the government service not otherwise covered by the Civil Service laws, rules, and regulations shall be entitled to the benefits provided under this Act.
 Subject to the provisions of the Constitution and applicable civil service laws, rules, and regulations, government media entities shall prioritize the appointment to regular plantilla positions of incumbent casual, contract of service, or job order employees who have rendered exemplary and outstanding service.

-SEC.
-12. Compliance and Reporting Requirements. - The DOLE shall be 18 the primary agency responsible for the implementation of the provisions of this Act.
-19 Compliance with labor standards shall be enforced by the DOLE Regional Office which 20 has jurisdiction over the workplace of the media entity in accordance with the Labor 21 Code and pertinent rules and regulations.
-Covered entities under this Act shall also 22 comply with the reportorial requirements provided under Republic Act No. 11058, 23 including, but not limited to, the notification of shooting location and schedule to the 24 DOLE Regional Office over the shooting location, and to the Film Development Council 25 of the Philippines, as applicable.
-26
+Sec.
+12. Compliance and Reporting Requirements. - The DOLE shall be the primary agency responsible for the implementation of the provisions of this Act.
+Compliance with labor standards shall be enforced by the DOLE Regional Office which has jurisdiction over the workplace of the media entity in accordance with the Labor Code and pertinent rules and regulations.
+Covered entities under this Act shall also comply with the reportorial requirements provided under Republic Act No. 11058, including, but not limited to, the notification of shooting location and schedule to the DOLE Regional Office over the shooting location, and to the Film Development Council of the Philippines, as applicable.

-1 The Civil Service Commission (CSC) shall be responsible for implementing the 2 provisions of this Act in the public sector in accordance with the applicable laws, rules 3 and regulations.
+The Civil Service Commission (CSC) shall be responsible for implementing the provisions of this Act in the public sector in accordance with the applicable laws, rules and regulations.

-SEC.
-13. Responsibilities of Media Entities. - A media entity shall be responsible for all contents released under its name in accordance with law.

-6 SEC.
-14. Tripartite Council. - The DOLE shall spearhead the creation of an 7 industry tripartite council for entertainment and news media, which may be separate 8 or as one industry.
-Such tripartite council/s shall serve as the platform of the industry 9 and its stakeholders in crafting policy and programs that will affect them and the 10 industry as a whole.

-SEC.
-15. Implementing Rules and Regulations. - The DOLE, in consultation with appropriate government agencies and relevant stakeholders, shall promulgate the Implementing Rules and Regulations (IRR) within 120 days from the effectivity of this Act.

-SEC.
-16. Separability Clause. - If, for any reason, any provision or section of this Act is declared unconstitutional or invalid, such portions not affected thereby shall remain in full force and effect.

-SEC.
-17. Repealing Clause. - All laws, decrees, executive orders, rules and regulations inconsistent with the provisions of this Act are hereby repealed or modified accordingly.

-21 SEC.
-18. Effectivity Clause. - This Act shall take effect fifteen (15) days after 22 its publication in the Official Gazette or a newspaper of general circulation.
+- Sec.
+13. Responsibilities of Media Entities.
+A media entity shall be responsible for all contents released under its name in accordance with law. - Sec.
+14. Tripartite Council.
+The DOLE shall spearhead the creation of an - 4 industry tripartite council for entertainment and news media, which may be separate - 5 or as one industry.
+Such tripartite council/s shall serve as the platform of the - 6 industry - 7 and its stakeholders in crafting policy and programs that will affect them and the - 8 industry as a whole. - 9 Sec.
+15. Implementing Rules and Regulations.
+The DOLE, in consultation - 10 with appropriate government agencies and relevant stakeholders, shall promulgate - the Implementing Rules and Regulations (IRR) within 120 days from the effectivity - 12 of this Act. - Sec.
+16. Separability Clause.
+If for any reason any provision or section of - 14 this Act is declared unconstitutional or invalid, such portions not affected thereby - 15 shall remain in full force and effect. - Sec.
+17. Repealing Clause.
+All laws, decrees, executive orders, rules and - 17 regulations inconsistent with the provisions of this Act are hereby repealed or - 18 modified accordingly. - 19 Sec.
+18. Effectivity Clause.
+This Act shall take effect fifteen (15) days after - 20 publication in at least two (2) newspapers of general circulation.